-In Y1, pupils learn how to write and punctuate simple sentences.
-Our poster reminds pupils what a simple sentence needs and the card sort activity and worksheets allow them the opportunity to apply their knowledge creatively.
+In Year 1, pupils learn how to write and punctuate simple sentences.
+Our poster and SPaG resource pack reminds pupils what a simple sentence needs and the card sort activity and worksheets allow them the opportunity to apply their knowledge creatively.

 This primary resource pack includes: